accordproject/concerto-docs/docs/specification/model-vocabulary.md

 // result.vocabularies['org.acme/zh-cn'].additionalTerms.should.have.members([]);
 ```

-Please refer to the [reference API](ref-concerto-api) for the `concerto-vocabulary` module for detailed API guidance.
+Please refer to the [JavaScript API](../api/ref-js-api.md) for the `concerto-vocabulary` module for detailed API guidance.